 The New Local Plan

-It is likely that there will be some delay to the published timetable for the Local Plan as it is not clear how quickly some of the evidence base work can be completed during the pandemic.
+It is likely that there will be some delay to the published timetable for the Local Plan.

 The timetable is under review and an updated timetable (Local Development Scheme) will be prepared as appropriate.